sachua/tgif-slides/slides.md

 ## Active Directory
 - Enable VMware vRealize Automation to create minimum permissible accounts
-- Minimum permissible accounts can only create 'A' records in a specific DNS zone, update and delete own records
+- Minimum permissible accounts can only create A records in a specific DNS zone, update and delete own records
-- Zone-Transfer needs to be enabled for External-DNS to be able to compare 'A' records
+- Zone-Transfer needs to be enabled for External-DNS to be able to compare A records
 - Allow Zone-Transfer only for specific DNS zone to Tanzu Egress CIDR range